alexyuly/ViewScript-Runtime/README.md

 By convention, the first line is written in title case, capitalizing the first letter of each word.
 In fact though, Compendium code is case-insensitive.

-Each component may declare these items:
+Each component spec file contains declarations which

-#### Data
+#### 🔻 **Parameters**

-🔻 **Parameters**
+A parameter is a reference for a component to receive bindings from its parent.

-A parameter is a port for a component to receive bindings from its parent.
+The reference is mutable by the parent (using conditional expressions), but it is immutable by the component that created it.

 To declare a parameter named `id` holding a binding of the given `concept`:
 ```